ncct-mibi/etc/README.md

 chmod a+x $HOME/bin/himap.R
 ```

-After that, the script can be run directly from terminal (but adjust the shebang to your system), e.g. `himap.R --help`.
-It will also attempt to install the required `R` packages.
+After that, the script can be run directly from terminal (but adjust the shebang to your system).
+Try `himap.R --help` as a start, it will give you an idea of what you need to run it.
+The script will also attempt to install the required `R` packages, if missing.

 ***